weiliansong/CS463/README.md

 1. `apt-get install parallel`
 2. `cd driver`
-3. Make a text file listing the paths to formula files relative to the root of the project folder
-4. `chmod u+x driver.sh runner.sh`
+3. `chmod u+x driver.sh runner.sh`
-5. `bash ./driver.sh {input_text_file}`
+4. `bash ./driver.sh cnf.list`

 This will start as many jobs as you have CPU cores, replacing a completed job with a new one as soon as one is finished.

+Just to demonstrate that graphing works, you can run all the formulas and generate fake data for plotting purposes.
+To do so, for step 4, run `bash ./driver.sh cnf_fake.list` instead.

 Regardless of how you run jobs, there will be three folders created in the root of the project folder, `stats_WalkSAT/`, `stats_Genetic/` and